Data-Ezequiel17/high-performance-data-streaming/README.md

 **STEP 1** - go to Kibana dashboard on http://localhost:5601/ and click 'Add integrations' and type 'logstash' in search bar.
 Click 'logstash logs' and at the bottom click 'logstash logs'.
 Then 'create data view'.

-**STEP 2** - under name type whatever name you want. under index pattern type 'kafka-logs-filebeat-'. under timestamp field pick @timestamp.
+**STEP 2** - under name type whatever name you want. under index pattern type 'kafka-logs-logstash-'. under timestamp field pick @timestamp.

-**STEP 3** - click 'view available dashboards' and then 'create a dashboard' and 'create visualization'.
-You can now create your own custom observability dashboard.
+**STEP 3** - click 'view available dashboards' and then 'create a dashboard' and then 'create visualization'.
+You can now create your own custom observability dashboard by drag and drop fiels on the left hand side.

 ElasticSearch - http://localhost:9200/